kkounal/Simple-subtitle-translator/README.md

 ## How to use

-When opening the programm it will print the following information on how to effectively use it:
+When opening the programm it will print the following information on how to effectively use it.
+If you have any other questions or requests feel free to ask me.

  *Subtitle traslator V3
  A simple tool built for translating subtitles in real time